Most students will be able to register online through Penn InTouch (PIT).

-Registration start and end dates will be posted online and emailed via the listserv.
-Most students will be able to register online through PIT (Penn-In-Touch).
-Some of our courses are 'Permit only' courses, whose access is restricted to only MBE students.
-If you encounter a 'needs permission' message when you try to register through PIT, email firstname.lastname@example.org for a permit.
+Some of our courses are 'Permit only' courses where access is restricted to only MBE students.
+If you encounter a 'needs permission' message when you try to register through PIT, just contact firstname.lastname@example.org for an authorization to register.

 DMD/MBE and MD/MBE students do not have access to PIT and they must email email@example.com directly with their course requests and the MBE office will handle their registration.